kitaratzo/final-project-digitalskola/README.md

    http://localhost:3000/
    ```

+## Deployment and CI/CD

+This project is configured with automated CI/CD using GitHub Actions for deployment to Vercel:

+1. Every push to the `main` or `master` branch triggers a production deployment
+2. Every pull request generates a preview deployment

+For detailed information on the CI/CD setup, see [CI/CD README](./.github/CI_CD_README.md).

 ## Technical Solutions Implemented

 - **Hydration Error Prevention**: Use of ClientOnly components to ensure compatibility between server and client rendering
 - **Dynamic Code Animation**: Robust system for code animation with retry and fallback mechanisms
 - **Reusable Components**: Modular structure for efficient maintenance
 - **Image Optimization**: Use of Next.js image optimization system
+- **Automated CI/CD**: GitHub Actions workflow for automated deployment to Vercel
+- **Dependency Management**: Custom configuration to handle complex library dependencies

 ## Contribution